 All of these factors of interval training are connected.
 If you are doing high-intensity workouts, you will do fewer repetitions and have a longer rest period.

-For example, if you run 400m, you will be able to run 4 to 6 times at the speed of 100% of the maximum speed.
+For example, if you run 400m, you will be able to run 4 to 6 times at the speed of 100% of your maximum speed.
 But, if you run with 75% of the maximum speed, you will be able to do 8 to 15 repetitions.

 Intervals On A Treadmill